vavardan/OCI-DNS-view/Deployment.md

                         }

-- **1st object for Spoke**: NSG configuration, which then is attached to the Prod DNS Forwarder.
-This allows required Ingress and Egress traffic for DNS communication with Hub DNS Listener.
+- **1st object for Spoke**: NSG configuration, which is attached to the Prod DNS Forwarder.
+This allows required Ingress and Egress DNS traffic flow with Hub DNS Listener.

                             "NSG-LZP-P-PROJECTS-DNS-KEY": {
                                 "display_name": "nsg-lzp-p-projects-dns",